 Your American bike insurance will become void in Mexico.
 You must buy Mexican motorcycle insurance to have coverage during your stay.
 This policy will conform closely with Mexican insurance requirements and industry trends.
-It’ll include protection like:
+Coverage available with Sanborn's:

-- Liability coverage if you cause an accident that harms someone else or their vehicle.
+- Liability coverage up to $500,000 USD if you cause an accident that harms someone else or their vehicle.

 - Physical damage protection for damage to your own bike.
 You can choose the option to have your bike repaired in the U.S. or Mexico.